Psst. Hey, you. Yeah, you. Get a liberal arts education. All the cool kids are doing it. https://R...

 Insurance can help you lower your medical bills.
 Insurance policies allow you and your insurer to share the cost of your medical care.
 It's important to understand how your policy works and what it covers, before you need to use it.
 Be sure to read your policy carefully.
 Below are some important basic facts about insurance:

 Knox students are automatically enrolled in accident insurance, but there is no automatic health insurance coverage.
 Knox international students should ensure that they are covered by a health insurance plan in the U.S., as an illness or injury can be very expensive without insurance.
-International students can find several health insurance options through ISO Insurance.
+International students can find several health insurance options for the 2018 - 2019 academic year through iNext International Insurance.

 Insurance companies use very specific vocabulary.
 Below* is a list of important terms you'll see in insurance plans: